Table of Contents

-A great place to start for a light active, normal body weight/condition GSP is Hill’s Science Diet Adult Large Breed Food.
-This adult formula is excellent for adults over 15 months of age.
-This premium food will provide the energy your busy-bee GSP needs to chase the Frisbee every afternoon.
+A great place to start for a light, active, normal body weight/condition GSP is Hill’s Science Diet Adult Large Breed Food.

 Very Active/Hunting German Shorthair Pointers

 Active hunters need a much higher calorie food than your average house dog.
-When recommending the best dog food for German Shorthair Pointers that are active hunters, I turn to Native Performance Dog Food.
+When recommending the best dog food for German Shorthair Pointers, who are active hunters, I turn to Native Performance Dog Food.

 Native provides different “levels” of nutrition, from Level 1 “off season, low activity” food to Level 4 for dogs engaging in intense activity 4-5 hours a day.